 The Board may appoint not fewer than two members to the ethics/nominating committee; currently, the membership is comprised of Messrs.
-Adelgren and Coulon each of whom is considered an independent director under the rules promulgated by the Nasdaq Stock Market and each of whom is not considered an "interested person" (as such term is defined in the Investment Company Act) of the Company.
+Adelgren and Coulon each of whom is considered an independent director under the rules promulgated by the National Association of Securities Dealers and each of whom is not considered an "interested person" (as such term is defined in the Investment Company Act) of the Company.
 The ethics/nominating committee met three times during the last fiscal year.